Upcoming changes for this guidance

 You should use the caregiver and adoption assessment framework to guide your assessment.

-Where there’s history in CYRAS for an applicant, it’s important that this information is considered alongside other suitability check information.
+Where there’s history in CYRAS and CGIS for an applicant, it’s important that this information is considered alongside other suitability check information.

 We need to consider any reports of concern or matters relating to youth offending regarding either the applicant, their own history as a child and the applicant’s family.